-The ability to represent formal languages like these is important because they correspond to provably different levels of computational power, showing that a single system for learning and representation across these levels is a defining strength of this approach (for for LOT work along these lines, see Yang & Piantadosi (in prep); for language learning on Turing-complete spaces in general, see Chater and Vitányi (2007); Hsu and Chater (2010); Hsu, Chater, and Vitányi (2011)).
-In the examples, we have taught Churlso the full algorithm by showing it a few steps from which it generalizes the appropriate algorithm.
-This ability demonstrates the induction of a novel dynamical system from a few simple observations, work in many ways reminiscent of encoding structure in continuous dynamical systems (Tabor, Juliano, & Tanenhaus, 1997; Lu & Bassett, 2018).
+The ability to represent formal languages like these is important because they correspond to provably different levels of computational power, showing that a single system for learning and representation across these levels is a defining strength of this approach.
+For LOT work along these lines, see Yang and Piantadosi (in prep); for language learning on Turing-complete spaces in general, see (Chater and Vitányi 2007; Hsu and Chater 2010; Hsu et al. 2011).
+In the examples, we have taught Churiso the full algorithm by showing it a few steps from which it generalizes the appropriate algorithm.
+This ability demonstrates the induction of a novel dynamical system from a few simple observations, work in many ways reminiscent of encoding structure in continuous dynamical systems (Tabor et al. 1997; Tabor 2009, 2011; Lu and Bassett 2018).

-3.5 Summary of computational results
+3.5 Summary of Computational Results

-The results of this section have shown that learners can in principle start with only representations of $\mathbf{s}{\boldsymbol{\varepsilon}\mathbf{K}}$ and construct much richer types of knowledge.
+The results of this section have shown that learners can in principle start with only representations of $\mathbf{s}{\&}\mathbf{k}$ and construct much richer types of knowledge.
 Not only can they represent structured knowledge, by doing so they permit derivation of fundamentally new knowledge and types of information processing.
 The ability of a simple search algorithm to actually discover these kinds of representations shows that the resulting representational and inductive system can "really work" on a wide variety of domains.
-However, the main contribution of this work are the general lessons that we can extract from considering systems like $\mathbf{s}{\boldsymbol{\varepsilon}\mathbf{K}}$ .
+However, the main contribution of this work are the general lessons that we can extract from considering systems like $\mathbf{s}{\&}\mathbf{k}$.

-4 Mental representations are like combinatory logic (LCL)
+4 Mental Representations are like Combinatory Logic (LCL)

-My intention is not to claim that combinatory logic is the solution to mental representation-it would be quite lucky if logicians of the early 19th century happened to hit on the right theory of how a biological system works!
-Rather, I see it as a metaphor with some of the right properties-whatever mental representations are, they must be similar to combinatory logic in a number of key ways.
+My intention is not to claim that combinatory logic is the solution to mental representation-it would be pretty lucky if logicians of the early 19th century happened to hit on the right theory of how a biological system works.
+Rather, I see combinatory logic as a metaphor with some of the right properties.
 I will refer to the more general form of the theory as like Combinatory-Logic, or LCL, and describe some of its core components.

-4.0.1 LCL theories have no cognitive primitives
+4.1 LCL Theories have no Cognitive Primitives

-The primitives used in LCL theories (like $\mathbf{s}{\boldsymbol{\epsilon}}\mathbf{x}$ ) specify only the dynamical properties of a representation-how each structure interacts with any other.
+The primitives used in LCL theories (like \$8.\mathbb{R}) specify only the dynamical properties of a representation-how each structure interacts with any other.
 LCL therefore has no built-in cognitive representations, or symbols like CAUSE and True.
 This is the primary difference between LCL and LOT theories, whose bread and butter is meaningful components with intrinsic meaning.
 The lack of these operations is beneficial because LCL therefore leaves no lingering questions about how mental tokens may come to have meaning.
 The challenge for LCL is then to eventually specify how a token such as CAUSE comes to have its meaning by formalizing the necessary and sufficient relations to other concepts that fully characterize its semantics.

-4.0.2 LCL theories are universal and Turing-complete
+4.2 LCL Theories are Turing-Complete

-Though it is not widely appreciated in cognitive science or philosophy of mind, humans excel at learning, internalizing, creating, and communicating algorithmic processes of incredible complexity.
+Though it is not widely appreciated in cognitive science or philosophy of mind, humans excel at learning, internalizing, creating, and communicating algorithmic processes of incredible complexity (Rule et al. 2020).
 This is most apparent in domains of expertise-a good car mechanic or numerical analyst has a remarkable level of technical and computational knowledge, including not only domain-specific facts, but knowledge of specific algorithms, processes, causal pathways, and causal interventions.
-The mystery for development is to discover how to start with what a baby might know and build the genuinely complex algorithms and representations that adults know.
+The developmental mystery is how humans start with what a baby knows and build the complex algorithms and representations that adults understand.
 The power of LCL systems come from starting with a small basis of computational elements that have the capacity to express arbitrary computations, and applying a powerful learning theory that can operate on such spaces.